 Add the canned coconut milk or half and half and stir again.

-Serve garnished with the bacon bits you cooked earlier, and chopped parsley if desired.
+Serve garnished with the bacon bits you cooked earlier.

 Adapted from Food Network